POABOB/Slim-4-Framework/README.md

 openssl rsa -in private.pem -outform PEM -pubout -out public.pem
 ```

-* .env/.env.test configuration
+* .env configuration

-> If you use sqlite for your database, juse commit mysql config.
+> If you use sqlite for your database, just commit mysql config.

 ```
 # dev/prod/stage/test